 Highlights: Fearless, Self-Confident, Territorial

 The Caucasian Shepherd Dog hails from the Caucasus mountains, where it was bred for work as a, well, shepherd dog.
-It looks like a pattern that the dogs which most resemble bears were also meant to defend livestock from these very creatures.
+It looks like a pattern that the dogs, which most resemble bears, were also meant to defend livestock from wildlife.

-Like most shepherding dogs, the Caucasian Shepherd Dog is extremely loyal and intelligent.
-Because of their limited exposure outside of the field of herding, they still maintain a very strong territorial tendency and are protective of land they deem theirs (or their owner’s).
+Like most shepherding dogs, the Caucasian Shepherd Dog is extremely loyal and smart.
+But due to their limited exposure outside of the field of herding, they still maintain a strong territorial tendency and are protective of land they deem theirs.

-However, like pretty much any dog breed, if trained properly early on, event he strongest of instincts can be curbed and shaped to make a friendly, well-adapted dog.
+However, like pretty much any dog breed, if trained properly early on, even the strongest of instincts can be curbed and shaped to make a friendly, well-adapted dog.
 Just make sure you have plenty of patience with these dogs.

 10. Great Pyrenees